Kai-Karren/resm/README.md

 If you want to combine e.g. the Static and the Custom Response Generators in one API, you can do this with the DistributedResponseGenerator.
 It handles the routing of the requests to the corresponding generator.
 If you are using your own Response Generator implementation please make sure to correctly implement the `HandlesResponse` method.
-Currently the DistributedResponseGenerator queries the generators in the order that the have been added each time a request is handled.
+Currently, the DistributedResponseGenerator queries the generators in the order that have been added each time a request is handled.
 This may change in the future with alternative routing strategies or other alternative implementations.

-### Your own Response Generator
+### Your Response Generator

-Ofcourse it is also possible to create your own Response Generator by implementing the Response Generator interface!
+Of course, it is also possible to create your own Response Generator by implementing the Response Generator interface!